 Each of our vessels has a small medical facility equipped with the necessary equipment and medicine to handle small emergencies.
 The infirmary is always staffed by a professionally licensed, English-speaking physician and nurse.
 Should a serious incident occur, the nearest hospital will be contacted.
 All guests must have personal travel/health insurance.

 Although we do not have an official requirement regarding personal fitness, you should be able to move on board and ashore without the help of others.
-Please be aware that the ship does not provide wheelchair accessible state rooms.

 Due to safety reasons a cruise is only possible for pregnant women until the 24th week of pregnancy.
 The state of pregnancy must be presented by a medical certificate.